INVESTING IN NEW CAPABILITIES

 Short lead times

-The shorter the time between when a customer places and receives an order, the LEANer that supply chain is.
-Short lead times unfetter cash that would otherwise be tied-up in “safety” inventory and make it available for other uses.
+The shorter the time between a customer placing and receiving an order, is a LEANer supply chain.
+Short lead times free up cash and make it available for other uses that would otherwise be tied-up in “safety stock” inventory.

 Finding ways to remove waste and improve quality becomes the responsibility of every employee in a LEAN facility, leading to an ongoing stream of small gains that add up to big improvements over time.

-Beginning in 2017, we started piloting technologies in our warehouses to be as efficient as possible, offering our customers a transformational digital supply chain solution that improves efficiency and focuses on speed-to-market.
-Ryder has identified the technology below as definitive benchmarks of an effective smart warehouse, and each area of innovation is already delivering significant improvements for customers:
+Beginning in 2017, we started piloting technologies in our warehouses that look to improve efficiencies, offering our customers a transformational digital supply chain solution that improves processes and focuses on speed-to-market.
+Our automation team evaluates all new technologies coming to market and matches them against new and existing warehouse profiles to determine the best methods for deployment in order to drive value for our customers.
+Ryder has identified the technologies below as definitive benchmarks of an effective smart warehouse, and each area of innovation is already delivering significant improvements for customers:

 To learn more about our operational efficiencies, see the Environmental Stewardship section of this report.